We are initially bootstrapping our flight network with unused hours of specific models of aircraft, allowing owners to earn revenue AirBnb-style.

 The Pilatus PC-12 is configured to hold between six and eight passengers in the cabin.
 Certain aircraft have minor configuration differences that may effect maximum capacity.
 Travel within the region has proven to be comfortable for eight passengers with overnight gear stowed in the cargo area.
 For groups larger than four we encourage leaving your skis or clubs behind and renting/demoing for your trip.
 Oversized items may be placed in rear isle area at times.
 A rapid Google search of PC-12 cabin will show the basic cabin layouts.
 You’ll learn to really enjoy the Pilatus as you travel more with KinectAir.
 Feel free to ask your captain or us anything you want to know about these fantastic aircraft.

-We move people where they want to be, when they want to be there.
-Currently brokering flights from our trusted operator network, while working on our own FAA approved Part 135 air taxi certificate.
+We are currently brokering flights from our trusted operator network, while working on our own FAA approved Part 135 air taxi certificate.

-KinectAir is bringing new customers to a new market.
-It may seem niche, but is the start of truly democratizing air travel.
+KinectAir is bringing new customers to a new market, the start of truly accessible, private air travel.
 We’re not trying to pull current private jet owners and charter flyers from the way they fly now.
 KinectAir is finally opening up private/semi-private air transportation for people that can’t travel private jet by removing the barriers and huge subscription fees while operating class-leading, efficient aircraft now.
-KinectAir is poising to leverage next-gen electric/hybrid personal air vehicles with our developing dispatching system in the near future.
+KinectAir is poised to leverage next-gen electric/hybrid personal air vehicles with our developing dispatching system in the near future.